OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/cosmos-db/create-documentdb-java.md

 * A rendszer létrehoz néhány dokumentumot.

     ```java
-    // Any Java object within your code can be serialized into JSON and written to Azure Cosmos DB
+    // Any Java object within your code can be serialized into JSON and written tooAzure Cosmos DB
     Family andersenFamily = new Family();
     andersenFamily.setId("Andersen.1");
     andersenFamily.setLastName("Andersen");